YogeswaraReddy45/Arbitrary_Precision_Calculator/README.md

 ---

-## 🔢 Negative Numbers
+# ➖ Negative Numbers

-The calculator also supports signed operands.
+The calculator supports positive and negative operands.

-Examples:
+### Example

 ```bash
 ./Slist -100 + 50
 ```

+Output:

 ```text
 -50
 ```

+### Example

 ```bash
 ./Slist -100 - 50
 ```

+Output:

 ```text
 -150
 ```

+### Example

 ```bash
 ./Slist -100 x -5
 ```

+Output:

 ```text
 500
 ```

-The sign handling is performed in `main.c` before calling the arithmetic functions.
+The sign of the result is determined based on the signs of the two operands and the selected operator.

 ---

-## ⚠️ Error Handling
+# ⚠️ Error Handling

-The project handles different invalid inputs.

-### Invalid Number
+## Invalid Number

 ```bash
 ./Slist 123a + 456